 7 Questions for National Geographic Photographer Tyrone Turner

 Because it is amazing as a photo destination.
-I traveled there for the first time last summer and was just blown away by the contrast of volcanic rock and flaura- not to mention simply seeing steam coming out of the ground.
+I traveled there for the first time last summer and was just blown away by the contrast of volcanic rock and flaura- not to mention simply seeing steam coming out of theground.
 You feel like you are documenting an emerging earth, full of power and wonder, not just in one place but all over.
 I loved the quality of light, painting the landscape with yellows and pinks.
-During our workshop in the Spring we’ll also be looking for the Northern Lights, not visible in the summer months.
-Experiencing the Icelandic landscape is as much an emotional experience as a photographic one, I look forward to our return.
+During our workshop in the Spring we also will be on the lookout for the Northern Lights, something not visible in the summer months.
+Experiencing the Icelandic landscape is as much an emotional experience as it is a photographic one, and I look forward to our return.

 What sparked your interest in photography?